appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/update.md

 ::

 :::info
-If you want to update the Appcircle server in a automated way, you may want to checkout [Auto-updating Server](/docs/self-hosted-appcircle/configure-server/auto-updating.md)
+If you want to update the Appcircle server in an automated way, you may want to check out the [Auto-updating Server](/docs/self-hosted-appcircle/configure-server/auto-updating.md)

 You can effortlessly manage all the commands listed below.
 Additionally, you can set up recurring cron jobs (daily or weekly) to automatically check if Appcircle's server needs updating.
 :::